 In a degree, this course may not be included together with another course with a similar content.
 If unsure, students should ask the Director of Studies in Mathematics and Mathematical Statistics.
 The course can also be included in the subject area of computational science and engineering.

 The course requires one of the following options or equivalent knowledge: 1) 90 ECTS including courses in Mathematical Statistics miminum 12 ECTS and a basic programming course minimum 7,5 ECTS.
 2) 90 ECTS including a course in Statistical programming minimum 7,5 ECTS and a basic course in Calculus minimum 7,5 ECTS.
-Proficiency in English equivalent to Swedish upper secondary course English 5/A. Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies

 Applicants in some programs at Umeå University have guaranteed admission to this course.
 The number of places for a single course may therefore be limited.